 2005 – convinced the Town to designate a handicapped parking space in front of church

 2004 – acquired portable ramps for access to sanctuary and Hadley Hall

 2003 – created space in the pews to accommodate wheelchairs

 The elevator is the capstone of our Accessibility Master Plan.
 It enables our entire building (excepting the Garrett and the choir loft) to be fully accessible to all members of our parish community.

-We have listened to parishioners who say they need this access.
+We listened to parishioners who said they needed this access.
 To the family whose grandmother couldn’t participate in their baptism celebration in the Upper Parish Hall because she couldn’t climb the stairs, to the parishioner with multiple sclerosis who was trapped in the bathroom because she was no longer strong enough to pull open the heavy wooden door, to those who can’t park down the road because it’s too far for them to walk safely, and to those who had difficulty navigating even the few stairs to get into the sanctuary or Hadley Hall.

-We are currently using the Upper Parish Hall almost every week as a gathering space after church, primarily for young families, as we have expanded our programming.
-Going forward, the elevator will enable us to use the Upper Parish Hall for more multi-generational and parish-wide events, since everyone can be included.
+We use the Upper Parish Hall almost every week as a gathering space after church, primarily for young families.
+The elevator enables us to use the Upper Parish Hall for more multi-generational and parish-wide events, since everyone can be included.
 It is easier for choir members to access, and to transport food from the kitchen to provide hospitality.
 It is more attractive for outside rentals.
-The elevator will make it easier to move items from the basement for rummage and the fair, to fully utilize the basement rooms for committee meetings and classes, to make another set of bathrooms available to all, and for participants in weekly parent groups to get their strollers downstairs.
+The elevator makes it easier to move items from the lower level for rummage and the fair, to fully utilize the lower level rooms for committee meetings and classes, to make another set of bathrooms available to all, and for participants in weekly parent groups to get their strollers downstairs.
 You get the idea!